filelize/filelize-java/README.md

 ````

-#### Saving to a single file
+### Saving to a single file

-Add Filelize to your model file with FilelizeType.SINGLE_FILE
+Add Filelize to your model file with FilelizeType.SINGLE_FILE.
+Add @Id on the identifying attribute.
 ````java
 import org.filelize.Filelize;
 import org.filelize.Id;